THE POWER OF PIGMENTS:

-The Power of Pigments: Expressing Black Identity through Color in the Built Environment
+Expressing Black Identity through Contemporary Color Narratives in Atlanta’s Urban Landscape

 This thesis examines the aesthetic and cultural dissonance between the physical environment and the vibrancy of Black culture by exploring the significance of using color to authentically represent Black identity in the built environment.

-The Power of Pigments: Expressing Black Identity through Color in the Built Environment
+Expressing Black Identity through Contemporary Color Narratives in Atlanta’s Urban Landscape

 Color is a powerful tool to convey cultural symbolism.
 Black culture is rich with bold and vibrant colors and patterns, celebrations that are joyous and meaningful, and songs that share history, hope, and resilience.
 However, these expressive forms are not strongly represented in the built environment.
 This thesis examines the aesthetic and cultural dissonance between the physical environment and the rich tapestry of Black culture by exploring the significance of using color to authentically represent Black identity in the built environment.
 It emphasizes and suggests the essential and transformative role of color as a design tool in shaping urban spaces that better reflect, represent, and empower the Black community.
 Utilizing a mixed-methods approach, this thesis will progress and develop through two phases.